Legal and Constitutional Studies (PGDip/MLitt) 2021 entry

-You will also choose two additional modules from the lists below.
-These modules may be subject to a maximum number of participants (students will be asked to indicate their first and second choices).
+You will also take one module from the two listed below.
+These modules may be subject to a maximum number of participants (students will be asked to indicate their first and second choices):

 - Approaches to Legal History: a grounding in particularly influential authors and works on the history of law.

 - Approaches to International Law: underlying philosophical issues arising from the nature and practice of international law.

 In the second semester, you will take the following compulsory modules: